shensquared/setrock/README.md

 - MIT students creating web services for the MIT community
 - MIT clubs and organizations that want to add Touchstone authentication to their services

+## How does Petrock work?

+Petrock is an instance of [SATOSA](https://github.com/IdentityPython/SATOSA) by [IdentityPython](https://idpy.org), a proxy that translates from SAML to OpenID Connect, among other protocols.

 ## Why not use other MIT auth services?

 Currently if you are a student developer creating individual web applications at MIT, the main way of getting user authentication for your website is through [Shibboleth](http://kb.mit.edu/confluence/display/istcontrib/Touchstone+FAQ).